Search

 Virgin Media offers existing customers on benefits a 15Mb connection for £15/mth and you can find out about other cheap deals on a comparison website such as the Money Saving Expert website.

 Sky have also recently launched their own social tariff, called Sky Broadband Basics, though it is only available at present to existing customers.
 To be eligible for Sky Broadband Basics, the Sky account holder needs to be claiming Universal Credit or Pension Credit, and to be named on the Universal or Pension Credit monthly statement.
 Sky may require proof of this when you enquire.
-Currently it's only available to customers who already have Sky Broadband, and still requires these customers to contact Sky to enable the move.
+Currently it's only available to customers who already have Sky Broadband, and still requires these customers to contact Sky to enable the mover decision-making.
+For residents, AI-powered services can lead to better transportation options, lower energy bills, and enhanced public services, making cities more livable and sustainable.

 Mobile